 This is a challenging course, but perhaps not as overwhelming as it could be in the amount of content since Myers uses short stories and poetry rather than complete books.
 If students need additional work on concepts, the parent/teacher may assign additional short stories or novels for students to continue practicing techniques they have just learned.
 The amount of reading assigned can be varied to suit the student.
 Also, instruction is presented in manageable increments with examples and models so students know what is expected and how to complete each assignment.
 A very helpful Sample Schedule makes it easy to plan and present lessons.

 Four main areas are covered: analytical techniques, literary elements, literary devices, and writing genres.
 Reading selections are not all from a Christian viewpoint.
 A variety of viewpoints are reflected, giving students the opportunity to develop discernment as they learn to analyze the worldview of each author.
 Students learn to analyze, but they also practice writing using the elements or devices emphasized in each lesson.
-Myers includes a number of checklists for students to use; these make it easier for students to recall elements they should identify.
+Myers includes several checklists for students to use; these make it easier for students to recall elements they should identify.

 One key strategy Myers teaches is annotation, that is, writing notes and comments in the margins and between lines as the student reads.
 This strategy is the basis of most other literary analysis taught in this course.
 In Windows to the World, lessons on spotting and interpreting allusions teach skills not always included in other such courses, especially not biblical allusions.
 Yet Myers spends an entire lesson on them and includes some assignments for both analyzing and creating allusions.
-On a personal note, I was just reading a novel where the author, a non-Christian, made an allusion to camels and the eyes of needles to indirectly highlight the difficulty faced by a wealthy character in the story.
+On a personal note, I was just reading a novel where the author, a non-Christian, alluded to camels and the eyes of needles to indirectly highlight the difficulty faced by a wealthy character in the story.
 Myers points out that biblical illiteracy makes most such allusions meaningless to a large percentage of modern readers.

 The course components are a student book and a teacher’s manual.
 The student book is written directly to the student and allows the student to do much work independently.
 The teacher’s manual presents fairly detailed lesson plans for a semester course, although it might be condensed or expanded.
 The Student Book contains the short stories and poems to be read and analyzed, and it also serves as a workbook; students complete written exercises within the book and they also make annotations directly in the book as they read the various works.
 Other suggested reading material is available on the internet.